Symptoms of multiple sclerosis

 Muscle spasms and spasticity

-MS can damage nerve fibres in your brain and spinal cord, which can cause muscles to contract tightly and painfully (spasm).
-Your muscles may also become stiff and resistant to movement, which is known as spasticity.
+If messages between your brain and muscles are disrupted, this can cause problems with muscle movements.
+It can cause muscles to contract tightly and painfully (spasm) or your muscles may also become stiff and resistant to movement, known as spasticity.

 Around half of people with MS experience pain, which can take two forms:

 - Neuropathic pain – caused by damage to the nerve fibres in the brain and spinal cord.
 It can be a stabbing pain, extreme skin sensitivity, or a burning sensation.

 - Musculoskeletal pain – this is not caused directly by MS, but can occur if there is excess pressure on muscles or joints as a result of spasms and spasticity.

 MS can affect balance and co-ordination.
 It can make walking and moving around difficult, particularly if you also have muscle weakness and spasticity.
 You may experience: